A Simple System That Finally Puts You in Control

 That’s a five-sentence summary that tells your rheumatologist more than most patients convey in a full appointment without data.
 Your doctor can immediately see that your pain is elevated, that you may have an activity trigger worth exploring, that your stiffness is prolonged, and that functional impact is significant.
 All from one week of data.

-Your Log Is Evidence That You Deserve Good Care
+Your Log Is Evidence

 This content is for informational purposes only and does not replace professional medical advice.
 Always consult your healthcare provider before making changes to your treatment plan.